Mass queues at Mt Ruapehu ski resorts on first day of Spring

 Ruapehu has been hit by multiple storms and blizzards over the last few months, bringing with it a heavy dumping of snow.

-In the past week there's been 13cm of snowfall on the upper mountain for a 259cm base and 7cm on the lower mountain for a 151cm base, according to Ruapehu Alpine Lifts website.
+In the past week there's been 13cm of snowfall on the upper mountain for a 259cm base and 7cm on the lower mountain for a 151cm base, according to the Ruapehu Alpine Lifts website.

 "It's a beautiful, busy day up on the maunga, with bright blue skies gracing us again!"
 Mt Ruapehu's Facebook page boasted.

-The new $25 million Sky Waka Gondola at Whakapapa has been a key attraction along with upgrades at the ski area cafes and facilities and the ski season is expected to extend to October 28.
+The new $25 million Sky Waka Gondola at Whakapapa has been a key attraction, along with upgrades at the ski area cafes and facilities and the ski season is expected to extend to October 28.

 READ MORE: